-Implementing ASC 606 will generally require a significant amount of knowledge and time.
-This article is organized into frequently asked questions and includes guidance for companies implementing internally and for those using a third party consulting firm.
-Representatives from two Fortune 100 companies were interviewed in order to develop the recommendations specifically for internal.
-The guidance on implementing with the help of a consulting firm is based on thorough discussion with representatives from Connor Group, a technical accounting firm with significant ASC 606 implementation experience.
+Implementing Accounting Standards Codification (ASC) 606 will generally require a significant amount of knowledge and time.
+This article is organized into frequently asked questions and includes guidance for companies implementing internally and for those using a third-party consulting firm.
+Representatives from two Fortune 100 companies were interviewed in order to develop the recommendations specifically for internal implementation.
+The guidance on implementing with the help of a consulting firm is based on thorough discussions with representatives from Connor Group, a technical accounting firm with significant ASC 606 implementation experience.

 Companies preparing to implement the new revenue standard must decide whether to implement internally or hire a consulting firm to help implement.
 Factors influencing this decision include the size of the company, internal resources available, experience of key personnel, complexity, budget limitations, and the length of time before the targeted implementation date.

 Depending on the size and complexity of the project, the implementation process can range from a few weeks to several months.
 Transition methods and timing will drive the project timeline.
 (Please see our article on Transition Dates and Methods for more information.)
 The initial organization of revenue and contract data also significantly impacts the length of this process.
 Because ASC 606 is a contract driven model, implementation is easiest when revenue can be traced to its corresponding contract(s) with little difficulty.
 It is not uncommon for companies to have tracked revenue by product line or customer historically.
 Consequently, reorganizing historical revenue data for ASC 606 can be a time-consuming process.
 Although implementation is not required for public companies before December 15, 2017, previous financial periods included on financial statements after this date must also be presented in accordance with the new standard.
 It is therefore recommended that companies begin as soon as possible as the implementation project will require significant effort.